 Mohammed Köprülü's son, Ahmed Köprülü, succeeded him as grand vizier and continued his work faithfully for the next fifteen years (1661-76).
 Under his guidance the empire seemed to gain a new lease on life, at least where the military was concerned.
 The Turks brought the Candian War to a successful conclusion (1669), took Podolia from Poland (1672-76), and though beaten badly by the Austrians they managed to keep a slice of Hungarian territory they had seized (1663-64).
-But they achieved these triumphs against weaker states that could not match the Ottoman capacity for waging long-term war; on the actual battlefields Turkish performance was mediocre.
+But they achieved these triumphs against weaker states that could not match the Ottoman capacity for waging long-term war; when they picked on someone their own size, Turkish battlefield performance was mediocre.

 Ahmed Köprülü died in 1676, and everybody expected his like-minded brother, Zade, to succeed him, but for the only time in his reign Sultan Mohammed interfered.
 He gave the job to Ahmed's brother-in-law, Kara ("Black") Mustafa.
 He had been the sultan's companion on hunting trips, and according to some rumors, his bisexual lover.
 This was a fatal choice for the empire, because Kara Mustafa was both bloodthirsty and corrupt.

 Kara Mustafa invested the Austrian capital on schedule.
 After that everything went wrong.
-To start with, the Holy Roman emperor, Leopold I, escaped with his court before the siege began.
+To start with, the Holy Roman emperor, Leopold I, escaped with his court before Vienna was surrounded.
 The Turkish artillery could not penetrate the walls, the defense was vigorous and the siege bogged down.
-Leopold had time to hire German mercenaries and King John Sobieski of Poland, whose relief army caught the overconfident Turks off balance and all but annihilated them.(6) The sultan had Kara Mustafa strangled, but his work was less easy to correct.
+Leopold thus had time to hire German mercenaries, one of which was the future King George I of England.
+Even better, he had formed an alliance with King John Sobieski of Poland, just before the war began.
+Sobieski's relief army rode to the rescue, caught the overconfident Turks off balance and all but annihilated them.(6) The sultan had Kara Mustafa strangled, but his work was less easy to correct.